awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Replication.CrossRegion.md

 ### Source cluster \[DB cluster ARN\] already has a read replica in this region<a name="AuroraMySQL.Replication.CrossRegion.Troubleshooting.3"></a>

-You can only have one cross\-region Read Replica DB cluster for each source DB cluster\.
-You must delete the existing cross\-region DB cluster that is a Read Replica in order to create a new one\.
+You can only have one cross\-region DB cluster that is a Read Replica for each source DB cluster in any AWS Region\.
+To create a new cross\-region DB cluster that is a Read Replica in a particular AWS Region, you must delete the existing one\.

 ### DB cluster \[DB cluster ARN\] requires a database engine upgrade for cross\-region replication support<a name="AuroraMySQL.Replication.CrossRegion.Troubleshooting.4"></a>